oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildTxCommon.md

  1. What is the purpose of the `BuildTxCommon` trait and its companion object?
 - The `BuildTxCommon` trait defines common properties for building transactions, while its companion object provides utility functions for generating lockup and unlock scripts based on different types of public keys.

-2. What is the `getAlphAndTokenAmounts` function used for?
+2. What is the `getOxmAndTokenAmounts` function used for?
-- The `getAlphAndTokenAmounts` function is used to calculate the total amounts of OXM and other tokens involved in a transaction, based on the specified inputs.
+- The `getOxmAndTokenAmounts` function is used to calculate the total amounts of OXM and other tokens involved in a transaction, based on the specified inputs.

 3. What is the `GasInfo` trait used for?
 - The `GasInfo` trait defines properties related to gas usage in a transaction, including the amount of gas used and the gas price.